rpdav/nixos/reinstall-notes.md

 by default, rclone won't copy links. need to test link-related flags.
 I think --links will work.
 It turns links into text files with the target as the contents.
 Restoring should convert the link back.

+## refactor of borg container module

+Want to put keys into config.
+There are 3 things to do:

+1. Get borg container's pubkey into knownHosts for the systems that need it (pretty easy) Just put the pubkey into the local backup module.
+Don't even need to point to a keyfile
+2. Put borg container's private key into sops (easy) Just mount it directly into sshkeys/host.
+Pubkey won't exist and it'll automatically regenerate the RSA key, but that's fine
+3. Put client pubkeys into files to mount into borg (harder) Link directly to clientkeys dir alongside the borg docker config.
+It won't be rw, but that should be fine.

+all working - can delete the borg appdata folder

 ## documentation

 need docs for: